thiagomr/thiagomr/README.md

 ## Who am I

-Hey there, I'm Thiago Moraes - a Software Engineer who is passionate about open-source, performance, innovation and believes that it's possible to change the world with techology power.
-I'm also a content creator, retro gamer, kung fu fighter, design and music lover.
+Hey there, I'm Thiago Moraes - a Software Engineer who is passionate about open-source, performance, innovation and believes that it's possible to change the world with technology power.
+I'm also a content creator, retro gamer, kung fu fighter, drawer and music lover.

 ## Values